zaneaw/zaneaw/README.md

 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me... wilsonzanea@gmail.com

-Friendly Reminder: Tell someone you love them today.
+Friendly Reminder: Remind someone that you love them today.

 <!---
 zaneaw/zaneaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.